 Studies show there are more than 1,000 different plants to satisfy a quail diet; don’t worry I’m not going to cover 1,000 plants but I will be sharing those with the greatest nutrition value.

 Quail also prefer a mixture of native grasses for nesting and seed nutrition.
 A natural quail environment should have at least two or three different types of grass available.
-I’ll be covering this in further detail later this month because today I want to focus on the basics which is seeds, grains and berries.
+Learn more about quail grass here because we’re going to focus on the basics which is seeds, grains and berries.

 Planting for Seed